 ICO’s advice :

-Connected to the weather forecast, I allow you to anticipate changes in the quality of your water, notably during periods with high temperatures (favorable to the appearance of algae).
+Connected to the weather forecast, I allow you to anticipate changes in the quality of your water, notably during periods with high temperatures (favorable conditions for algae).

-I analyze the change in your pH, chlorine and measure the conductivity of your water.
-Furthermore, I provide you with actions to carry out to reestablish a better water quality.
+I analyze the change in your pH, chlorine, and measure the conductivity of your water.
+Furthermore, I recommend you actions to carry out to reestablish a better water quality.
 You don’t need to worry about algae anymore, I’ll do it for you and your pool.